If you have a passion for social justice and a desire to help those who are most vulnerable, social work is the perfect career for you.

-UFV's Bachelor of Social Work (BSW) degree prepares you to help people overcome challenges such as mental illness, poverty, addiction, abuse, or disabilities to reach their full potential.
-Rooted in principles of social justice, equality, and respect for diversity, the program fully equips you for practice in a wide range of social settings.
+UFV's Bachelor of Social Work (BSW) degree prepares you to address barriers — such as poverty, addiction, abuse, or disabilities — to help people reach their full potential.
+Rooted in principles of social justice, equality, empowerment, and respect for diversity, the program equips you for practice in a wide range of social settings.

-When you graduate from UFV’s BSW degree you are ready to work collaboratively with individuals, families, groups, and communities in diverse and cross-cultural environments to help them access economic and social resources, enhance their lives, and achieve self-determination.
+When you graduate from UFV’s BSW degree, you are ready to collaborate with individuals, families, groups, and communities in diverse and cross-cultural environments to help them access economic and social resources, enhance their lives, and move toward self-determination.

 UFV's BSW program has full accreditation with the Canadian Association for Social Work Education.
 Upon graduation, you meet the requirements to apply to register with the British Columbia College of Social Workers (RSW).
-You can also opt to pursue further studies and complete a Master of Social Work degree at UFV.
+You can also opt to pursue further studies and complete a Master of Social Work degree at UFV or elsewhere.

-Based on the BC Labour Market Scenario Model 2010-2020, the BC Ministry of Jobs, Tourism and Innovation identifies social work as a high opportunity occupation with excellent projected employment rate.
+The British Columbia 2025 Labour Market Outlook identifies social work as a high opportunity occupation with excellent projected employment rate.